-The Mavic Mini 2 like hobby drone has the weight lifting capacity of 200 gm to 300 gm.
+The Mavic Mini 2 like hobby drone has a weight lifting capacity of 200 gm to 300 gm.

 #2 – Professional Drone

-For the professional drones, the payload capacity is 3 kg to 200 kg.
+For professional drones, the payload capacity is 3 kg to 200 kg.

 You might wonder after hearing this much payload capacity, but the design of a professional drone is focused on only two things,